T

 +

-English is widely spoken in Athens, especially in tourist areas, hotels, restaurants, and shops.
-Most Greeks involved in the tourism industry have a good command of English, making communication easy for visitors.
-You'll find English signage and menus common throughout the city.
+Yes, English is widely spoken in Athens, particularly in tourist areas, hotels, restaurants, and shops.
+Most people working in the tourism industry will be able to communicate effectively in English, making navigation and interactions relatively easy for English-speaking visitors.

 +